CyberSphinxxx/100-Days-of-Code/README.md

 - Day 25 - 🍵 Played with Java
 - Day 26 - 🔑 Worked on PassVault, a Final Project for OOP Subject
 - Day 27 - 📦 Practiced Navbar CSS
+- dAY 28 - 🧭 Practiced on how to do nav bar properly